Unit Jasmine testing in Angular Grid component

 });

 IV.
-How to write the test case in a it block:
+Write the test case in an it block:

 The it block is used to define a test case for the “Length of the record”.
 It uses the fakeAsync function.
 Within the test case, the detectChanges method is used to trigger change detection in the component.
 The tick function is used to simulate the passage of time by updating the virtual clock by 1000 milliseconds.
 We check that the data grid in the data source has the appropriate number of data records.
 The currentViewData property is employed to retrieve the length of data for the current page view.
 By utilizing this property, one can verify the accurate population of data in the grid component.